Friday, September 30, 2022

 The Cyclops by Euripides - the only satyr play - the greatest god of all, / this belly of mine!

 It’s The Cyclops by Euripides, the only surviving satyr play and the greatest mistake in my chronology of the Greek plays.
-No one really knows the date on this one, so I arbitrarily placed it late, and reading it again I am convinced it likely is a late Euripides play, but still I should have scheduled it much earlier just so we could all read a satyr play.
+No one really knows the date on this one, so I arbitrarily placed it late, and reading it again I am convinced it likely is a late Euripides play, but still I should have scheduled it much earlier just so we could all read a satyr play earlier.

 Every set of three tragedies was followed by a short comedy starring a chorus of hybrid man-horses with prominent phalluses.
-The most Dionysian part of the Festival of Dionysus, some plot of the action would be about wine and drunkenness.
+The most Dionysian part of the Festival of Dionysus, some part of the action would be about wine and drunkenness.

 CYCLOPS: Whoosh!
 I can scarcely swim out of this flood.